linuxkit/linuxkit/docs/packages.md

 ### Prerequisites

 Before you can build packages you need:
-- Docker version 19.03 or newer, which includes [buildx](https://docs.docker.com/buildx/working-with-buildx/)
+- Docker version 19.03 or newer.
 - If you are on a Mac you also need `docker-credential-osxkeychain.bin`, which comes with Docker for Mac.
 - `make`, `base64`, `jq`, and `expect`
 - A *recent* version of `manifest-tool` which you can build with `make